bananakid/amd-radeon-pro-5600m-boot-camp/README.md

 <details>
 <summary>Is this just an old driver version hack with a new AMD Software version?</summary>

-> No, `amdkmdag.sys` kernel mode driver acts like "hub" hub for all the driver parts to "guide" their usage.
+> No, `amdkmdag.sys` kernel mode driver acts like "hub" for all the driver parts to "guide" their usage.
 Since all other parts of the driver (typically `DLL` files) are "new" and fit in file structure supported by "older" `amdkmdag.sys`, the actual GPU performance is "new" as well.
-The versions of `Direct3D`, `Vulkan`, `OpenGL`, `OpenCL` drivers in use can be checked in AMD Software control panel (in Hardware & Details) or in GPU-Z. Performance testing was done to make sure this is correct.
+The versions of `Direct3D`, `Vulkan`, `OpenGL`, `OpenCL` drivers in use can be checked in AMD Software control panel (in Hardware & Details) or in GPU-Z. Benchmarking was done to make sure this is true.

 </details>